jainal09/data-science-capstone-assignment/README.md

 - Real-time transcription through live audio input.
 - Simple and intuitive user interface.
 - Option to download transcriptions as a text file.
+- Generates live SRT files using Silero VAD and Whisper which can be used in the video.

 ## How It Works